mirahimi/5143-Opsys-101/Assignments/P01/README.md

 | `cowspeak` | Display depiction of a coo    | Sly |
 | `man` | Display additional command information | Sly |

-## Non-Working Components
-- 'pwd' is partially functional, returning the parent ID, but does not provide the name of the parent ID.
-- 'mv' worked in all iterations of testing, but gave issues in the live demo/presentation.